-22MECS301 RESEARCH METHODOLOGY AND IPR
+23MECS301 RESEARCH METHODOLOGY AND IPR

-- To study the research methodology and pedagogy • - To enable the students to get involved in research activities - To understand the data collection for research. . - To do data analysis for report writing. • - To know the concept of IPR. • - To know the objectives and benefits of patent filing. •
+- Study the research methodology and pedagogy. - Enable the students to get involved in research activities. - Understand the data collection for research. - Do data analysis for report writing. - Infer the objectives and benefits of patent filing.

-- Explain the overview of research process and surveys - Outline the sampling methods and data preparation process in research. • - ٠ Outline the process of Multivariate analysis. - Describe the concept of IPR, types and future. • - Describe the objectives and benefits of patent and E-filing • - Demonstrate how educational research contributes to the objectives of doctoral program. •
+- Analyze qualitative research process and surveys. - Outline the sampling methods and data preparation process in research. - Summarize the process of Multivariate analysis. - Describe the concept of IPR, types and future. - Illustrate the objectives and benefits of patent and E-filing.